 4. Salary Sacrifice Arrangement

 If your employer offers salary sacrifice arrangement, it’s worth having a look into.
+This arrangement can be a valuable tool to reduce your taxable income.
+Some of the most common items that can be salary sacrificed include superannuation, cars, laptops and other electronic devices.
 Talk to us if you want to find out more about it.

 Book a meeting with us before 30 June to see how we can work together to optimise your tax savings.